Flaky No Fail Pie Crust Recipe

 Don’t be afraid of making pie crust!

 Pie crusts are really very simple to make…they’re just messy, but easy, and take no time at all.
-The keys to a perfectly flaky baked crust is to #1 not over mix the ingredients, #2 the dough should be crumbly like wet sand (like in the image above), and #3 you should bake your pie for 15-20 minutes in a 400 degree preheated oven (see tips below).
+The keys to a perfectly flaky baked crust is to #1 not over mix the ingredients, #2 the dough should be crumbly like wet sand (like in the image above), and #3 you should bake your pie for 15-20 minutes in a 400 degree F preheated oven (see tips below).
+With this simple recipe you’re just steps away from your own homemade pie crust!

-- The key to a perfectly flaky baked crust is to bake your pie for 15-20 minutes in a 400 degree preheated oven.
-Then after this time slip a cookie sheet onto the rack below your pie, then reduce the temperature to 350 degrees, and bake for 25-35 minutes more.
+- PERFECTLY BAKED CRUST: The key to a perfectly flaky baked crust is to bake the assembled pie for 15-20 minutes in a 400 degree F oven.
+Then after this time slip a cookie sheet onto the rack below the pie, then reduce the temperature to 350 degrees F, and bake for 25-35 minutes more.
 Bake until the crust is golden brown and your filling is bubbling in the vents.
 The initial high temperature ensures that the bottom of your pie crust isn’t soggy.

 Ingredients